 Working closely alongside the CEO, almost ‘joined at the hip’, an FD is expected to be the one who will stand up to and challenge the CEO, having an independent mind and an ability to stand back, while at the same time supporting them and the board.
 In this key relationship, it is important that disagreements and challenges are discussed in private and that publicly, the CEO and FD present a united front.
 This skill is an ability to build loyalty yet at the same time an ability to challenge

-Quoted companies in particular rely on FDs more than anyone else to be their moral compass.
+Quoted companies, in particular, rely on finance directors more than anyone else to be their moral compass.
 They are expected to ‘shine the torch into dark corners’, but they must also be careful not to become the person who always says ‘no’.
 They have to grasp opportunities, and significantly, they must have the courage to plan for growth whilst ensuring the accounting fundamentals are delivered.

 The role of an FD can be lonely, as they are expected to know all the answers.
 One who will not sit on the fence but who will make decisions quickly.
 A good FD can combine good analytical skills and intuition, sensing the right thing to do, almost ‘putting two and two together’.
 Above all, honesty and integrity are vital, no matter how unpalatable the answer may be.